Scholarships and Award

 Lay Summary of the Research

-The Student and Postdoctoral Engagement Committee (SPEC) is a group of engaged researchers dedicated to supporting the professional development of graduate and postdoctoral students working in the area of military, Veteran, public safety personnel, and family health research.
-With the goal of maintaining and expanding this field of research, the committee provides support and encouragement to trainees and students entering and already involved in the field and for the entirety of their academic journey.
+The CIMVHR Student and Postdoctoral Engagement Committee (SPEC) is a group of engaged student and trainee researchers dedicated to supporting the professional development of graduate and postdoctoral students working in military, Veteran, public safety personnel, and family health research.
+With the goal of maintaining and expanding this area of study, the committee provides support and encouragement to trainees and students both entering and currently involved in the field, all while supporting the entirety of their academic journey.